eoincos/flask-developer-challenge/README.md

 finish the above quickly, feel free to investigate these added features or anything else you think might make for an interesting demo.
 Please don't work on the additional optional features before the main task is complete.

+## Environment
+The project assumes Python 2.7 is installed and libffi and libssl development libraries are installed.

 ## Development
 The code will be checked while running in a [Docker](https://www.docker.com/) container but there is no requirement to develop/test inside docker.
 The simplest way is to use a virtualenv for development: